BW LPG Guidelines on Executive Remuneration

 Performance targets for the executive management team are reviewed with the Remuneration Committee prior to establishment.
 The CEO’s performance against performance targets is determined by the Remuneration Committee in consultation with the full Board of Directors.

-The options are non-tradable and conditional upon the option holder being employed by the Company or its subsidiaries and not having resigned or being terminated for cause prior to the vesting date.
+The options are non-tradable and conditional upon the option holder being employed by the Company or its subsidiaries and not having resigned or having been terminated for cause prior to the vesting date.

 Pension and insurance schemes